joybj98/bachelor-research-project/README.md

 # bachelor-thesis

-### Caution
+***

 These programs are created for **personal purpose** (bachelor research project).

 Also, there is **neither co-writer nor co-worker** that would read or use these programs.
-The supervisor of the theis would not read or check the codes as well.
+The supervisor of the theis does not read or check the codes as well.

 Due to the time limit of this bachelor research project, **the readablitiy and generalization ability of the programs is poor.**
+***

 ### Introduction